harsh-2711/Resources/README.md

 # Resources

-This repository contains additional resources, heavy in size by my other GitHub project repositories.
+This repository contains additional resources, heavy in size, needed by my other GitHub project repositories.